marekzelinka/fso-part12/README.md

 > **Container** is the delicious treat.

 - `docker container run hello-world` - runs a specified container, if not present, will download
   - `docker container run -it ubuntu bash` - flags, `-it` make sure we can interact with the container
   - `docker container run --rm ubuntu ls` - runs the `ls` command and removes the container after execution
+  - `docker container run -it --name hello-node node:20 bash` - creates a container named `hello-node` with image `node:20`, with node preinstalled

 - `docker run -it hello-node-world bash` - runs the image `hello-node-world` in interactive mode with bash

 - `docker container ls -a` - list containers, the `-a` will list containers that have been stoped